ChaosRez/6gn-functions/README.md

 ### Notes
 - function container in tinyfaas doesn't have build tools for some python libraries, so we need to build the wheel in a separate environment.
+- Note tracing has sampling.always_on, so it will be costly
 - Compass rose is used as reference for directions:
 ![Compass Rose](Compass-rose-32-pt.svg)